 Everyone wants that dewy, shiny, fresh-from-a-workout glow - and the right exfoliant should help deliver that.
 But if you’re noticing an unnatural, saran wrap-style sheen after you exfoliate, it’s a sign (once again) that your skin is being stripped away.
 If you see this type of shine, then it’s time to cut back because it’s over-exfoliation damage.

-Why You Should Pay More Attention to Over Exfoliation Damage
+Why You Should Pay More Attention to Over-Exfoliation Damage

 The problem here is that over-exfoliation can actually remove too many skin cells and strip away your skin barrier, which is essentially a wall of dead skin cells held together by lipids.